NHQ/parametrical/README.md

 Parametric will append a control panel to your document.body.
 That control panel will have a spinning dial.
 When you spin, frequency changes!

 The spinning dial is the only interaction included in this release.
 Soon it will have sliders, XY panels, tap, ON/OFF, rotate, pinch-zoom and others.

+## param params
+Options for your parameters:
+#### value
+the initial value of your param
+####interval
+the interval (rate of change) for change for your param values You can pass another param object here, which will create another param node which will modify the interval value of the parent parameter.
+You can pass an array of any values (strings or numbers), and they will become the only parameter options
+####min
+the minimum allowable value for your param
+####max
+the maximal value for your param
+####type
+a string value of 'float', 'integer', 'string' or 'boolean' otherwise your type will be coerced with typeof $value